This post has been updated with new links and fresh mistakes. 😉

-To avoid Facebook ad fatigue and keep your ad frequency under control, set up a custom schedule and deliver your ads only on specific times of the day or week will give you more control over your ad spend.
+You can avoid Facebook ad fatigue and keep your ad frequency under control with a custom schedule.
+Scheduling ads for specific times of the day or week will give you more control over your ad spend.

-If you’re worried about Facebook delivering your ads to the same person too many times per day, you can use the frequency capping a la Facebook: Daily Unique Reach.
+If you’re worried about Facebook delivering your ads to the same person too many times per day, you can use frequency capping a la Facebook’s Daily Unique Reach option.

 16) Amateur Ad Bidding

-Facebook operates on an auction-type bidding system, just like Google AdWords.
+Facebook operates on an auction-type bidding system, just like Google Ads.

-PPC bidding is like a science that could potentially give your ad campaigns a real bump when applied skillfully.
+Today, PPC bidding is almost scientific, and applying the right components could give your ad campaigns a real boost.

-To customize and view your bidding options in Facebook Ads Manager, go to the “Budget and Schedule” section.
+To customize and view your bidding options in Facebook’s Ads Manager, go to the “Budget and Schedule” section.

-Link Clicks – Facebook focuses on getting users to click on your ad to follow the link.
-If your goal is to get a lot of users to your landing page, or to view an on-Facebook page, this could be a good option.
+2) Link Clicks: Facebook focuses on getting users to click on your ad to follow the link.
+If your goal is to get a lot of users to your landing page or to view an on-Facebook page, this could be a good option.

-Daily Unique Reach – Facebook optimizes for showing your ads to people up to once a day.
-This method is great for retargeting, ensuring that people will see your ads only once every day and may not get annoyed as quickly.
+4) Daily Unique Reach: Facebook optimizes for showing your ads to people up to once a day.
+This method is great for retargeting, ensuring that people will see your ads only once every day and (hopefully) preventing ad fatigue.